-The Forgotten Coast in Florida's Northwest is a living museum of culture and Apalachicola history.
-Festivals, museums and real-life historians bring culture to live.
+Northwest Florida is a living museum of culture and history.
+Festivals, museums and real-life historians bring the area to life.

 By James Davis

 I’m drifting in a small, flat boat in the shallows of Apalachicola Bay, looking for flounder to gig (i.e., spear through the head).
 This is only after I get far too close to George Watkins’s Wewahitchka tupelo honey bee hives for any sense of comfort.
 Tupelo honey fresh off the comb, a popular product in these Gulf Coast parts, is very tasty indeed.

 This could be just a day in the life in this area of Northwest Florida.
 You could perceive the culture here to be more interior southern living than tidal Florida.

 Fortunately for my throwing arm, and thankfully for my karma, it’s too breezy to find flounder.
 The wind is stirring up the bottom and the fish have become effectively camouflaged.
 So my guide, poling us along, fills in the time by telling me stories about his life.

 “I hunt wild boar with my dogs over there,” he points to an island, “and there’s also some deer there that are so big they look more like small horses.
 Yes, ma’am, they surely do.”